phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/functions/callables.rst

    and released as needed.
 Moreover, if the callable is a trampoline the ``function_handler`` must be copied to be persisted between calls (see how SPL implements the storage of autoloading functions).

-.. note::  To release a FCC you should use the ``void zend_release_fcall_info_cache(zend_fcall_info_cache *fcc)`` function if maintain copies of a potential trampoline, as this will release the trampoline properly.
+.. note:: In most cases an FCC does not need to be released, the exception is if the FCC may hold a trampoline in which case the ``void zend_release_fcall_info_cache(zend_fcall_info_cache *fcc)`` should be used to release it.
-  Moreover, this needs to be called *prior* to freeing the closure, as the trampoline will partially refer to a ``zend_function *`` entry in the closure CE.
+  Moreover, if a reference to the closure is kept, this must be called *prior* to freeing the closure, as the trampoline will partially refer to a ``zend_function *`` entry in the closure CE.

 ..
     This API is still being worked on and won't be usable for a year